Lyddington Bede House: History

 The medieval Diocese of Lincoln was the largest bishopric in England, extending from the River Thames to the Humber Estuary.
 Lyddington lay on a north–south road and the estate here was a convenient place for the bishop's entourage to stop when traversing the diocese.

 After the Reformation, ownership passed to the Cecil family who made it their private house.
 By 1600 it had passed to Thomas Cecil, 1st Earl of Exeter, son of Lord Burghley, who converted it into an almshouse for twelve poor bedesmen and it continued in this use until 1930.
-A feature is the former bishop's Great Chamber with its beautifully carved ceiling cornice.
+A feature is the former bishop's Great Chamber with its carved ceiling cornice.

+The Bede House is a Grade I listed building, and the wider site is a Scheduled monument.

+Watchtower

+The Watchtower, or "Bishop's Eye", is a two-storey tower set into the garden wall of the palace.
+Its purpose is uncertain; although its name suggests a defensive intention, it is considered more likely to have been constructed for leisure.
+Elizabeth Williamson, in her Lincolnshire and Rutland volume in the Pevsner Buildings of England series, revised and reissued in 2003, describes it as a "summerhouse", and the Historic England listing record refers to it as a gazebo.
+The tower has its own Grade I listing, while the walls into which it is set are listed at Grade II.
 The remains of the fishponds of the bishop's palace are nearby.